Look, Dear, There's a Hole in the Plane

 "Turns out there was no bomb ... the guy was just drunk and was mad they wouldn't give him another beer." -- silverrose07

 A Sweeping Solution

 "While waiting (an hour and a half on the plane) to start taxiing, some members of our tour group had a bird's-eye view of airport crew members attempting to start the left engine of the plane using a broom (yes, a floor-sweeping utensil).
 This did not work (and we were probably better off that way in spite of the long delay) and they never did get the left engine to start.
 I can only imagine what those sitting at the gate waiting for the next flight thought watching our flight crew's primative attempt to 'clean' out and start our plane's engines! -- jessicadebra

 How Scared Were You Really?!

-"We landed hard as the plane obviously landed with more fuel than was intended, yet it had to leave enough onboard for a touch and go.
+"We landed hard as the plane obviously had more fuel than was intended, yet it had to leave enough onboard for a touch and go.
 Upon landing we were first told this could be taken care of -- while we remained in our seats, mind you.
 I laughed.
-Eventually we were allowed off the plane and told to leave personal effects aboard as we would re-board in a matter of minutes.
+Eventually we were allowed off the plane and told to leave personal effects aboard as we would reboard in a matter of minutes.
 Finally a new plane was rolled up to an adjacent gate for our trip down.
 I've been flying all my life and this is the first time I've ever been afraid to do so.
-Realizing the plane could basically blow up because of it not being pressurized, and that is what could have happened, I found it a bit much.
+Realizing the plane could basically blow up because of it not being pressurized, I found it a bit much.
 I truly believe many of the passengers onboard didn't know either what was occurring or how bad the situation was.
 Not only did I fly down to my destination (and it took a day to relax down there), I was given a free roundtrip ticket to fly anywhere the airline flies and I have a trip planned very soon." --ort162

 --written and compiled by Dan Askin